JorjaFox/website/content/_posts-old-blog/2018-03-08-guess-whos-staring-in-chiefs-by-carol-mendelsohn.md

 ---
 id: 14714
-title: 'Guess Who&#8217;s Starring in ‘Chiefs’ by Carol Mendelsohn?'
+title: 'Guess Who's Starring in ‘Chiefs’ by Carol Mendelsohn?'
 date: '2018-03-08T16:08:36-08:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'You read that right.
 Jorja''s been cast in a new show!'